FusionAuth/fusionauth-site/astro/src/content/articles/ciam/unlocking-growth-low-friction-signup-process.md

 Some examples of good security practices:

    - Use MFA.
-Webauthn and TOTP are more secure than SMS or magic links.
+WebAuthn and TOTP are more secure than SMS or magic links.
    - Serve pages over SSL
    - Allow a user to choose single a login mechanism that aligns best with their security posture
      - If the user has their account managed centrally, they should use single sign-on